cugurlu/Sparrow/README.md

 **Description**

-- It is designed as part of an honours project.
+- It is designed as part of a honours project.
 Eye Oculus project aims to design prototypes for blind or visually impaired people
-- Users can scan different QR codes placed in the supermarket and then app directs them to appropriate pages
+- Android app navigates user according to the market map in the photo above
-- The android app navigates users according to the fixed supermarket map in the photo above for now.
-In the future, I am planning to create a platform.
-In this platform, markets can upload their maps and app can be used for many markets
+- Users scan different QR codes placed in supermarket and then app direct them to appropriate pages "# Asteroids-game"